Canada

 We evaluate the net zero target as: Average.

 Canada passed the Canadian Net-Zero Emissions Accountability Act in June 2021 which enshrined its 2050 net zero target into law (Government of Canada, 2021e).
 Canada updated its long-term strategy in October 2022.
-The strategy explores a number of different scenarios capable of achieving net zero emissions in 2050, but does not set a particular pathway for the country to follow or outline the policies and measures needed to achieve its net zero target.
-Reliance on LULUCF and CDR could be as high as 45% of Canada’s emissions in 2020 (or 301 MtCO2e).
+The strategy explores a number of different scenarios capable of achieving net zero emissions in 2050, but neither sets a particular pathway for the country to follow nor outlines the policies and measures needed to achieve its net zero target.
+Reliance on LULUCF and CDR by 2050 could be as high as 45% of Canada’s emissions in 2020 (or 301 MtCO2e).
 Under all scenarios, Canada is still producing and exporting oil and gas in 2050.

 For our full analysis of the net zero target, click here.